 Contact us to find out more about how to care for your the leather seats in your car in Plymouth.
-We’ll be happy to provide recommendations and additional information, whether it’s about cleaning your leather car seats, cleaning rubber or carpet floor mats, removing stickers from a car, or another maintenance issue.
+We’ll be happy to provide recommendations and additional information, whether it’s about cleaning your leather car seats, cleaning rubber or carpet floor mats, removing stickers from a car, properly washing a car, or another maintenance issue.

 More on Car Maintenance